Ridgmar Mall

 Ridgmar Mall is an enclosed shopping mall in Fort Worth, Texas.
 It opened in 1976 at 1888 Green Oaks Road and Interstate 30.
-It is owned by GK Real Estate, Inc. It includes four anchor stores – Dillard's Clearance Center, JCPenney, Rave Cinemas and Free Up Storage – with two vacant anchors last occupied by Sears and Neiman Marcus.
+It is owned by Ramrock Real Estate, Inc. It includes four anchor stores – Dillard's Clearance Center, JCPenney, Rave Cinemas and Free Up Storage – with two vacant anchors last occupied by Sears and Neiman Marcus.

 History

 Ridgmar Mall opened in 1976 with Dillard's, JCPenney, and Neiman Marcus as the original anchor stores.
 In 1977, Sears was opened as an additional anchor store.
 Foley's was opened in 1998, later being converted into Macy's in 2006.
 Rave Cinemas was opened in the early 2000s as another anchor store.

 2012 image of the Macy's storefront.